SumitKumar-17/keystoneDB/README.md

 # skDB

-A DBMS implemented for Xidian University‘s compiler course.
+A DBMS implemented for learning Compilers.

 ## Build